-The Company's first quarter ended on March 31, 2018, its second quarter will end on June 30, its third quarter will end on September 29 and its fourth quarter will end on December 31.
+The Company's second quarter ended on June 30, 2018, its third quarter will end on September 29, and its fourth quarter will end on December 31.

 3. Basis of Presentation

 The accompanying Unaudited Interim Consolidated Financial Statements of the Company have been prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP"), consistent in all material respects with those applied for the year ended December 31, 2017, except for the effects of adopting new accounting guidance effective on January 1, 2018, as described in Note 5.
 The interim financial information is unaudited but reflects all normal adjustments which are, in the opinion of management, necessary to provide a fair statement of results for the periods presented.
 The results of operations for the interim period are not necessarily indicative of the results to be expected for the entire year.